 Alex Pinho, Global UN Lead, Microsoft

 Shashank explained that the UN Digital Academy hosts bite-sized courses curated by Microsoft that are meant for end-users to develop their digital and technology skills.
-As ICC develops the platform, it is expected that it may evolve more broadly with additional quality content from other sources, including content produced by the UN, always tailored for the UN.
+As UNICC develops the platform, it is expected that it may evolve more broadly with additional quality content from other sources, including content produced by the UN, always tailored for the UN.

 This platform is coming at a very right point in time, when the pace of change is unprecedented.
 The next big challenge we all face is to always be ready, a continuous learning platform is a very important piece to achieve this goal.

-Shashank Rai, Chief Technology Officer, ICC
+Shashank Rai, Chief Technology Officer, UNICC

 Apurva Chandra, Senior Program Manager at Microsoft Philanthropies, offered a demo to showcase key features to participants and answered questions at the end of the presentation.

-ICC has participated in various Microsoft Tech for Social Impact UN Tech Huddles, now hosted virtually every two months.
+UNICC has participated in various Microsoft Tech for Social Impact UN Tech Huddles, now hosted virtually every two months.
 These events bring together ICT experts from different UN Agencies and Microsoft experts to share the latest cloud solutions and best practices to help UN Agencies digitally transform and accelerate the impact of their organization.